Home / WEA Groups

 The format to date has been a short presentation about the issue followed by a discussion about how to submit and key points to include.
 If you would like to be notified of future events like this please let us know by emailing info@cwea.org.nz .
 Similarly, if you are passionate about an issue currently being debated either locally or nationally and would like to host a workshop and encourage people to submit, please let us know.

 We are a group of WEA members who have developed and now maintain the Edible Gardens at the back of the property.
-We welcome anyone who enjoys gardening to join us for regular working bees from Spring onwards.
+We welcome anyone who enjoys gardening to join us for regular working bees or to weed before or after their other courses.
 For more details contact margaret@cwea.org.nz or call 366-0285.

 A group to encourage outdoor activity and the enjoyment of natural history and the beauty of the countryside.
 Monthly trips on 3rd Saturday.

 Meets Saturday mornings from 10am at previously arranged painting places.
-Programme displayed at WEA.
-Join our private Facebook page for details of planned trips.
+Weekly from Programme displayed at WEA.
+Join our private Facebook page link here https://www.facebook.com/groups/1244625574384218 for details of planned trips.
 We each bring our own supplies.

 Δ